getify/You-Dont-Know-JS/async & performance/apB.md

 .then( .. );
 ```

-The `observable` here is not exactly a promise, but you can *observe* it much like you can observe a promise, so it's closely related.
+The `observable` value is not exactly a Promise, but you can *observe* it much like you can observe a Promise, so it's closely related.
 In fact, it can be observed many times, and it will send out notifications every time its event (`"foobar"`) occurs.

 **Note:** This pattern I've just illustrated is a **massive simplification** of the concepts and motivations behind reactive programming (aka RP), which has been implemented/expounded upon by several great projects and languages.
 A variation on RP is functional reactive programming (FRP), which refers to applying functional programming techniques (immutability, referential integrity, etc.) to streams of data.
 "Reactive" refers to spreading this functionality out over time in response to events.
 The interested reader should consider studying "Reactive Observables" in the fantastic "Reactive Extensions" library ("RxJS" for JavaScript) by Microsoft (http://reactive-extensions.github.io/RxJS/); it's much more sophisticated and powerful than I've just shown.
 Also, Andre Staltz has an excellent write-up (https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) that pragmatically lays out RP in concrete examples.